 Please do not misunderstand me.
 When I propose to take as my task, the defense of Hayden Christensen as Anakin "Darth Vader" Skywalker, I do not mean to say that his performance was good.
 His performance was not good; it was wooden and uninspired.
 I am fully aboard the bandwagon on that score.

 Here's where I jump off the bandwagon: I say that it was not all his fault and, indeed, that it could not possibly have been his fault.
 You see, unlike everyone else I have heard on this matter, I refuse to let writers, directors, and in a larger, broader sense, the material itself off the hook.

 You see, a couple of days ago I was watching one of those WatchMojo.com videos that goes into all of this.
-I believe there was a top ten reasons why Hollywood won't cast Hayden Christensen anymore videos.
+I believe there were a top ten reasons why Hollywood won't cast Hayden Christensen in any more videos.
 Those two prequels and particularly Mr. Christensen's performance are regularly slammed.

 I'd like to begin my commentary by saying that I am generally against sequels to movies.
 My feeling is that the more you go on, the greater chance you give yourself to mess things up.
 You see, any movie has its imperfections, its loose bits of thread that if you pull on them can badly unravel things.

 I wish studios would learn to quit while they are ahead.
 I wish they would learn when they have told a complete story with the first, single movie; I wish they would learn to stop there and move on to other projects.
 I feel this way about the Underworld ("werewolves v. vampires) and the Matrix series.
 In each case, a complete story was told with the first movie; and in each case, therefore, the studio should have stopped while they were ahead.

 What happened with the Star Wars cinema franchise is, I'm afraid, another negative example of the virtue of leaving well enough alone.